Stanton Creek Campground: Best Camping on the Shores of Lake Powell

 Camping on the shore of Lake Powell at sunset

-Stanton Creek campground is great for tents, motorhomes, vans, and RVs.
+Stanton Creek is great for tents, motorhomes, vans, and RVs.

-There are some places where you will want to be sure you have 4WD to camp and boondock.
-But, there is a decent gravel road that winds through the camping area where you can select camping spots that suit your needs.
+There are some places where you will want to be sure you have 4WD to boondock.
+But, there is a decent gravel road that winds through the camping area where you can select spots that suit your needs.

 • Reservations: No camping reservations available, first-come-first-serve